Table of Contents

 What are the documents needed for starting a business in Turkey?

-The Turkish company’s trade name, its address in this country, and a description of the operation must all be properly stated in the same document.
+The Turkish company’s trade name, address in this country, and a description of the operation must all be properly stated in the same document.
 Other clauses in the Articles of Association can relate to adjustments that can be made to the business and dispute resolution processes if any problems arise amongst the shareholders.
 The Turkish Commercial Code requires that the Articles of Association be written per its regulations before starting a business in Turkey.

 If a partner is an individual: